StackToolbox/aws-sam-webpack-plugin/README.md

 <h2 align="center">Usage</h2>

-This plugin looks for `AWS::Serverless::Function` resources in your `template.yaml` or `template.yml` then builds each of these as it's own entry point/output.
+Add the plugin to your `webpack.config.js` file.
+Use the `.entry()` method to load the Webpack entry config by looking for resources with the type  `AWS::Serverless::Function` in your `template.yaml` or `template.yml`.

 **webpack.config.js**